A Guide To Freezing Tomatoes

 Does Freezing Tomatoes Ruin Them?

-Freezing tomatoes does not ruin them they do not retain their regular firmness, shape, or texture after being frozen for a few weeks.
-Additionally, the flavor and aroma of frozen tomatoes are not as rich or exuberant as the taste and fragrance of fresh produce.
+Freezing tomatoes does not ruin them as they do not retain their regular firmness, shape, or texture after being frozen for a few weeks.
+Additionally, the flavor and aroma are not as rich or exuberant as the taste and fragrance of fresh produce.

 As such, frozen tomatoes can only be used in a handful of preparations, like recipes using cooked tomatoes.
 Otherwise, they might make a gooey salad or a sloppy sandwich, as freezing results in the loss of firmness.